Nightmare1984/Geo-Terrain3D/README.md

 * Foliage instancing, with up to 10 levels of detail, and a shadow impostor
 * Sculpting, holes, texture painting, texture detiling, painting colors and wetness
 * Imports heightmaps from [HTerrain](https://github.com/Zylann/godot_heightmap_plugin/), Gaea, World Creator, World Machine, Unity, Unreal and any tool that can export a heightmap.
 See [heightmaps](https://terrain3d.readthedocs.io/en/stable/docs/heightmaps.html)

-## Games Using Terrain3D

-Please see the [featured games using Terrain3D](https://terrain3d.readthedocs.io/en/latest/docs/games.html) for examples of what it can do.

 ## Getting Started